nest/nest-simulator/doc/contribute/index.rst

 are happy to consider your contributions (e.g., new models, bug or documentation fixes) for addition to the official version of NEST.

+In order to make sure that the NEST Initiative can manage the NEST code base in the long term, you need to send us a completed and signed :download:`NEST Contributor Agreement <NEST_Contributor_Agreement.pdf>` to transfer your copyright to the NEST Initiative before we can merge your pull request.

 Report bugs and request features
 --------------------------------